 Breast Augmentation (also known as ‘Breast Enlargement‘) with a prosthesis is a very popular, easy and uncomplicated operation, with patients delighted with the increased fullness and projection of their new breasts, a better balance in their figure, very confident with their self image in dress and beachwear.
-Dr Harper performs all the techniques of a mammoplasty with no restrictions or limitations.
+Cosmetic Surgery Sydney performs all the techniques of a mammoplasty with no restrictions or limitations.

 silicone implants – under breast incision 3D ANIMATION VIDEO

 Cosmetic Surgery Sydney will advise at consultation on your suitability for the procedure.
 He will also discuss the surgery and options, explain the risks involved and advise on expected outcomes and results.
 This will enable you to make a fully informed decision to proceed to surgery with safety and confidence.

 CONSULTATION: ‘GETTING THE SHAPE of the breast RIGHT’

 The optimal shaped breasts can be obtained for each patient over 2 – 3 consultations with Cosmetic Surgery Sydney.
 Types of prostheses, size, shape, placement behind or in front of muscle, incisional site will be discussed.

 Cosmetic Surgery Sydney now uses the polyurethane foam cover gel silicone prosthesis from Brazil.